Celebrate International Women’s Day Monday, March 8, 2021

-Earn your A.A. with Emphasis in GWS and transfer to a four-year institution as a junior
+Earn your A.A. with Emphasis in Gender and Women Studies and transfer as a junior to a four-year school

 As a student in the Gender and Women Studies (GWS) program at Inver Hills Community College, you will focus your learning on how gender identity and roles are structured.
 You will examine the often invisible assumptions we hold about race, class, gender and heterosexuality while working to understand how these assumptions shape our lives.